 Involvement in co-curricular activities is an integral part of OLLU's commitment to educating the total person.
 Get involved and take advantage of leadership opportunities to make the most out the OLLU collegiate experience.

-The Student Leadership and Development (SLD) Office coordinates the Chartered Student Organization (CSO) and Registered Student Organization (RSO) recognition process and policies.
+The Center for Student Involvement (CSI) Office coordinates the Chartered Student Organization (CSO) and Registered Student Organization (RSO) recognition process and policies.

 Chartered Student Organizations